sevidmusic/PHPTextTypes/README.md

 Text represents a string, can be cast to the string it represents, and can provide information about the string it represents.

+Note: The `Darling\PHPTextTypes\Text` class is the parent of all
+      other classes defined by this library.

 ### `Darling\PHPTextTypes\ClassString`

 A ClassString is the name of an existing Class prefixed by